TaeHoonHer/TaeHoonHer/README.md

 ## Teaching Assistant
-- Introduction to Data Science
+- Introduction to Data Science * 2
-- Digital Logic Design
+- Digital Logic Design * 2
+- AI Track for the Gifted at a Science High School

 # UnderGraduate
 ## Leadership & Groups